TCattd/app-un-manjar/README.md

 Probably also works on iOS, Windows Phone and others; it's Phonegap :)

-If you want to have this app on your device (iOS or Windows Phone), please consider a donation (paypal): esteban (at) attitude.cl

-Those platform require payment to gain developer access, access that i don't have (and don't need, really).
+Those other platforms require payment (annual subscription on iOS case) to gain developer access.
+Access that i don't have and don't really need for now.
 Sorry.
 And thanks for your understanding! ;)

 ### Disclaimer (in spanish)
 Esta aplicación se hizo con el único proposito de entretener.
 No tiene ninguna intención superior.
 Mucho menos tiene intenciones de dañar a terceros, ni aprovecharse de alguien (por eso, no hay publicidad).